stevecochrane/express-web-app-example/README.md

-# express-web-app-example
+# HTML Reference Web Application

 An example of a web application built with Express, for self-education.
-This is a front-end client for [express-rest-api-example](https://github.com/stevecochrane/express-rest-api-example).
-I didn't have a clever idea this time like with [andy-wowhol](https://github.com/stevecochrane/andy-wowhol) so instead, this is a boring ol' list of HTML elements.
+This is a front-end client for [html-reference-api](https://github.com/stevecochrane/html-reference-api).
+I didn't have a clever idea this time like with [Andy WoWhol](https://github.com/stevecochrane/andy-wowhol) so instead, this is a list of HTML elements for reference.
 You can add, edit, and delete elements from the list, and all that's stored and displayed for each element is a name and a description.

 ### Preview